Katadyn Hiker Pro Review

 That said, you don't need to use the adaptor if you don't want to.
 We also love that it comes with several adaptors so you can plug this into a hydration pack if needed.
 The adaptors seem to cover a wide range of hydration bladders out there.

-The Katadyn Hiker Pro is a lightweight and affordable handpump.
-It can treat a moderate volume of water in its filter's lifetime.
+There is a reason the Katadyn Hiker Pro is one of the most utilized hand pump filtration systems: it offers a high value without costing an arm and a leg.
 While it's a little awkward at first, you'll find that you can access any water source easily, with the option to filter right into any storage reservoir you might carry with you.
+If you prefer a hand pump system, the Hiker Pro is difficult to beat.